 Rhubarb

 For folks in the north, this tends to be the first fresh fruit of the season.
 It’s tart to be sure but makes for excellent crisps and pies all by itself or mixed with strawberries.
+Look for new and different ways to prepare rhubarb and savor it as a tart, wonderful gift from the earth.

 Strawberries

-These beautiful berries are often the first sweet fresh bit of produce in season after a long winter.
 Eat them fresh, toss them in with oatmeal for breakfast, mix them with rhubarb for a compote on top of pancakes, dip them in chocolate for dessert.
-Simply eat them fresh for as long as they are available to you.
+Simply eat them fresh for as long as are in peak season for flavor and sweetness unlike anything else.

 Wild Mushrooms

 Morels and chanterelles are often available in the spring.
 If you’re not comfortable with foraging themself (safety & proper identification first!) find locals who pick and sell them.
-It will likely be expensive but a few now and then can really make a meal special.
+It will likely be expensive but a few now and then can make a meal special.

 Eggs